Pomegranate: benefits, dosage, contraindications

 Pomegranate juice consumption for 3 years by patients with carotid artery stenosis reduces common carotid intima-media thickness, blood pressure and LDL oxidation

-Pomegranate peels have traditionally been used against intestinal parasites, particularly tapeworms (taenia) and amoebic dysentery.
-The peel and roots contain alkaloids, including pelletierine, which may possess vermifuge properties.
-Several in vivo and in vitro studies have demonstrated the anti-parasitic action of pomegranate, providing a theoretical basis for this use.
+Pomegranate peels have been traditionally used against intestinal parasites, particularly tapeworm (Taenia) and amebic dysentery.
+The peel and roots contain alkaloids, including pelletierine, which are thought to have vermifuge properties.
+Several in vivo and in vitro studies have demonstrated pomegranate's antiparasitic action, providing a theoretical basis for this use.

 Posologie